PoisotLab/SpeciesInteractionNetworks.jl/docs/src/community_level/nestedness.md

 !!! abstract

     The methods presented in this page measure the nestedness of a network.
-Nestedness is usually restricted to biparite networks.
+Nestedness is usually restricted to biparite networks, although following the arguments laid out by [Staniczenko2013ghost](@citet), we consider [`spectralradius`](@ref) to be a measure of nestedness.

 ## η